Version: SMASH-3.3

 • The binary output is faster to read and write than text outputs and all floating point numbers are printed with their full precision.

-• For "Particles" and "Collisions" contents, it is basically a binary version of the corresponding ASCII output.
+• For "Particles", "Collisions", "Dileptons", "Photons", and "Initial_Conditions" contents, it is a binary version equivalent to the corresponding ASCII output.

 Also for binary format it is possible to customize the quantities to be printed into the file.